Analysis | Wall Street’s fixation on quick profits wreaking havoc in the ‘real’ economy, report says

 Historically, profitable businesses return some of their excess earnings to shareholders and invest much of the rest back into the company in the form of new machines, new buildings and intellectual property.
 These so-called capital investments have traditionally been one of the drivers of economic growth.

 But, as many economists have observed, such investments have been on the wane for decades in the United States, particularly relative to gross domestic product and corporate profits.
-Cass digs into these numbers at the company level, which date back to 1971, characterizing firms into two main categories: eroders, who allow their capital assets to depreciate to pay their shareholders; and sustainers, who invest in their capital assets at a rate faster than depreciation, ensuring their assets grow.
+Cass digs into these numbers at the company level, which dates back to 1971, characterizing firms into two main categories: eroders, who allow their capital assets to depreciate to pay their shareholders; and sustainers, who invest in their capital assets at a rate faster than depreciation, ensuring their assets grow.

 Sustainers “can and do invest in new assets faster than they use up existing ones,” Cass writes.
 “Most companies in a well-functioning capitalist economy should be Sustainers and, historically, most were.”